AniIOT/ANC_FINAL_PROJECT/04_Software/04_Release/Gait-Recognition/00_data_preprocessing/data_preprocessing.md

 title: Data Pre-Processing
 ---

+### Files:
+* "dataset_formatting.ipynb" is the code for pre-processing your own data
+* Use your own dataset created with AndroSensor app

 ### How to use the codes:
 * Step 1: Write your file path in the function call to open data path
 * Step 2: Check your data